Travelling to Cardiff

 Arriving out of working hours

-If you arrive unexpectedly late in the evening or early in the morning and you have not been able to inform Residences of your late arrival, you should go directly to the Security Office next to the Psychology Tower opposite 51 Park Place, or contact them via the details below.
-The Security Office will then arrange for you to be let into your University accommodation.
+If you are staying in university-owned accommodation and you arrive unexpectedly late in the evening or early in the morning and you have not been able to inform Residences of your arrival time, you should go directly to the Security Office next to the Psychology Tower opposite 51 Park Place, or contact them via the details below.
+The Security Office will then arrange for you to be let into your university accommodation.